Myth-busting: Debunking 4 misconceptions about virtual primary care

 According to Dr. Williams, any medical experience can be impersonal if the physician's not engaged or the physician's not engaging the patient.
 It doesn’t just happen in a virtual setting.

 That said, there are certain situations where in-person care is necessary, such as in a medical emergency.
 However, there are some instances where virtual care can complement the in-person care experience.
-For example, for patients living with chronic conditions, some virtual platforms offer remote vital monitoring and real-time reporting to give doctors unparalleled insights into their patients' health between appointments – forging lasting relationships between doctors and patients and allowing earlier interventions.
+For example, for patients living with chronic conditions, some telehealth platforms offer remote vital monitoring and real-time reporting to give doctors unparalleled insights into their patients' health between appointments – forging lasting relationships between doctors and patients and allowing earlier interventions.

 “The vast majority of health conditions that Americans face are chronic diseases like obesity/weight management, diabetes, high blood pressure, anxiety, high cholesterol, depression, and heart disease,” Dr. Williams said.
 “These conditions are managed by what the patient tells their doctor about their health and what they're doing to improve their health.
 A physical exam may be part of their total care, but does not represent the most important aspect of managing their condition, which is where virtual primary care could be a good complement to their total care.”